qalle2/qromp/README.md

 options:
-  -h, --help           show this help message and exit --min-copy MIN_COPY  Minimum length of substring to copy from original file.
+  -h, --help           show this help message and exit --min-copy MIN_COPY  Minimum length of substrings to copy from original or
-                       1-20, default=4.
-Affects efficiency, memory use and speed.
+                       patched file.
+1-32, default=4.
+A larger value is usually faster but less efficient and requires more memory.
 ```

 ## qromp_enc_ips.py